cksystemsteaching/selfie/README.md

 Everything done by a computer is encoded in bits including code.
 We heard that before but we anyway emphasize this again because it takes repetition and time to realize what that really means.
 Whatever we want a computer do needs to be broken down into the tiniest steps (code) of bit manipulation (data).
 Doing that makes people realize how complex even seemingly simple tasks often are.

 Code exists in very different forms such as *source code* like `selfie.c` or actual *machine code*.
-The latter is a sequence of bytes that *instructs* a computer to perform computation with data by manipulating the bits encoding the data whereas source code is just text that still needs to be translated to machine code before it can instruct the machine to do anything.
+The latter is a sequence of bytes that *instructs* a computer to perform computation with data by manipulating the bits encoding the data whereas the former is just text that still needs to be translated to machine code before it can instruct the machine to do anything.
 Machine code is for machines, source code is for humans.
 The machine chapter explains what machine code is and the programming chapter explains what source code is.
 For now, we focus on machine code and explain how it works intuitively.

 ![Machine code encoded in 32 bits (4 bytes) per instruction and stored contiguously in memory instruction by instruction](figures/code.png "Code")

 Machine code or just code is a sequence of *machine instructions* where each instruction is encoded in four bytes, at least in our case here.
 There are machines that use different encodings but our choice is quite common and as good as any other for our purpose.
 Four bytes are 32 bits.
 This means we could distinguish 2^32^ different instructions in four bytes, that is, around four billion different instructions.
 This is way too many!
 A computer usually distinguishes a few dozen to a few hundred and sometimes even a few thousand instructions but not more than that.
 Out of the 32 bits encoding an instruction only a few bits are therefore used to encode which instruction it actually is.
 The remaining bits encode the *parameters* and *arguments* of an instruction which are typically addresses or just integers.
 For example, there is usually an instruction that makes the machine load two integers from memory, add them, and store the result back in memory.
+We saw that before.
 There are of course similar instructions for integer subtraction, multiplication, and division.
 The other thing these instructions do, and all instruction have that in common, is that they tell the machine where the next instruction in memory is.
 And that's it!
 Really!

-To get a glimpse of what machine code looks like, try:
+To get another glimpse of what machine code looks like, try:

 ```
 ./selfie -c selfie.c -S selfie.s